build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 ## Goal

 Let's start with the simplest thing we can do: we're gonna head down the route of using a zero-configuration solution called `avahi`.
-By the end of this chapter, you should be able to `ping` or use `links` to reach each name for any host on our little internet **without** configuring names on each host!
+By the end of this chapter, you should be able to `ping` or use `links` to reach each host using their hostnames on our little internet **without** configuring names on each host!

 ## Preface: the shape of our internet